Marx-wrld/Resume-screener/README.md

 - Choosing the right people for your job is the biggest responsibility of every business, since choosing the right set of people can accelerate business growth exponentially.

 A simple web application built with Streamlit that serves as a "Resume Screener."
 The main functionality is to upload a resume file (either a text or PDF file) and use a pre-trained machine learning model to predict the category or job role associated with the content of the resume.
+The predictions are displayed in the web interface along with the predicted category name.

 ```
 streamlit run app.py